Keeuwbuck/DigitalPortfolio/README.md

 I want to see if I can apply my knowledge and skills inside a workplace.

 #### Action
-I have started sending my CV to companies so that I can apply my knowledge and skills I have learned inside a workplace.
+I started to send my CV to companies so that I can apply my knowledge and skills, I have learned ,inside a workplace.

 #### Result
 I got accepted into a company.
 I am only starting on the first of July.
 So I am currently just waiting till that time so that I can implement my knowledge and skills.